Chainboard-Academy/agoric-lecture-content/lectureNine/lectureNine.md

 ### PSM
 The Parity Stability Module(PSM) is similar to [The Peg Stability Module](https://mips.makerdao.com/mips/details/MIP29#sentence-summary) of MakerDAO.
-The basic idea is to mint IST against other stable coins in 1:1 ratio. `Economic Commitee` decides which stablecoins are supported as collaterals.
+The basic idea is to mint IST against other stable coins in 1:1 ratio.
+BLD staker governance decides which stablecoins are supported as collaterals.
 For a given instance of `PSM`, meaning a market that mints IST against a particular type of stablecoin, `Economic Commitee` also governs below parameters;